What qualifications do you need for ESG?

 Featured Article: 6 Ways To Close The Sustainability Skills Gap

-The qualifications needed for ESG jobs depend on the specific area of ESG you want to work in.
+As such, the qualifications needed for ESG jobs, and what will be available will expand.
+It'll reach a point where the exact qualifications will depend on the specific area of ESG you want to work in.
 Some areas require specialised knowledge, degrees, or experience.
-To give an overview, here are some basic expectations that employers may have for people interested in careers in ESG.
+To give an overview, here are some basic expectations that employers may have for people interested in careers in the ESG sector.

 Featured Article: Steps For Earning An ESG Certificate